Contact Us for a Free Consultation (213) 542-0979

 What Must a Prosecutor Prove for a Criminal Threats Conviction?

-These factors are called the elements of the crime and listed under CALCRIM 1300 California criminal jury instructions:
+These factors are called the elements of the crime and are listed under CALCRIM 1300 California criminal jury instructions:

 • threat was made verbally, in writing, or by electronic communication;